Anthropocentric bias in language model evaluation: Introduction

 \section{Introduction}

 What cognitive competencies do large language models (LLMs) have, if any?
 That is a question of immense theoretical and practical importance.
-It is also formidable, since we currently lack an appropriate methodological framework with which to answer it.
-Among existing scientific disciplines, experimental psychology likely offers the most suitable approach.
-Yet, this methodological framework was designed with human subjects in mind, and LLMs are decidedly non-human.
-While the rigorous experimental methods of psychology provide an excellent foundation for investigating the cognitive capacities of LLMs, we cannot simply transfer them whole cloth.
-Indeed, the inferences enabled by these methods in human studies are buttressed by a rich set of background assumptions about how humans typically operate, and there is no a priori reason to think that those assumptions also hold true of LLMs.
-As a result, naively applying the methods of experimental psychology to LLMs risks succumbing to both anthropomorphic and anthropocentric biases.
+It is also formidable, as we lack an appropriate methodological framework to answer it.
+The rigorous methodology of experimental psychology (e.g., controlled experiments, counterbalanced stimuli) provides an excellent foundation for investigating the cognitive capacities of LLMs.
+However, we cannot transfer its paradigms whole cloth, since inferences from these paradigms in human studies rest on background assumptions about cognitive architecture that may not hold for LLMs.\footnote{See \citet{ivanovaHowEvaluateCognitive2025} for a related discussion.} As a result, naively applying these methods to LLMs risks succumbing to both anthropomorphic and anthropocentric biases.
 Anthropomorphic bias involves attributing human qualities to LLMs without justification – being too eager to recognize the capacities of an LLM as instances of our own.
-Anthropocentric bias, though more challenging to articulate, roughly entails evaluating LLMs according to human standards without adequate justification for applying those standards, and refusing to acknowledge the possibility of genuine cognitive competence that differs in substantive ways from our own.
-This article aims to elucidate and expand upon this challenge, offering a constructive path forward for resolving current disputes and advancing our understanding of the capacities of LLMs.\footnote{Our aim is not to debate whether LLMs \textit{should} be designed to have human-like capacities, but to discuss how we can fairly assess and compare their capacities to human cognition.}
+Anthropocentric bias, conversely, entails evaluating LLMs by human standards without justification, and refusing to acknowledge genuine cognitive competence that differs in substantive ways from our own.
+We aim to clarify this challenge, offering a path forward for resolving disputes and advancing our understanding of LLMs' capacities.\footnote{We do not aim to discuss whether LLMs \textit{should} be designed to have human-like capacities, but how to fairly assess and compare their capacities to human cognition.}